brett03112/correct-the-html/README.md

 Inside `index.html`:

-- [x] Update the HTML tags so that they are correct and semantic
+- [x] Updated the HTML tags so that they are correct and semantic
+- [x] Updated the closing tags so that they are correct
+- [x] Updated style.css to reflect the changes in index.html

 ### Tips